Secure Anonymous Conferencing in Quantum Networks: SUB-PROTOCOLS

-For the use in ACKA, the encoded string $F(\vec{d}_t)$ has length:
+\end{Lmm} For the use in ACKA, the encoded string $F(\vec{d}_t)$ has length:

 and it is then used by Alice as her input in a sequence of Parity protocols in order to anonymously transmit it to party $t$.
-This is the core of the identity designation sub-protocol used by the ACKA protocol, named ACKA-ID. \begin{protocol} {Identity Designation for ACKA (\textbf{ACKA-ID})} Before the protocol starts, the $n$ parties set $v_t=0\; \forall t$. \begin{enumerate}[label=\arabic*., ref=\arabic*] \item The $n$ parties perform the Collision Detection protocol (Protocol~\ref{prot:Collision}), where party $t$ inputs 1 if they want to be the sender or 0 otherwise.
+This is the core of the identity designation sub-protocol used by the ACKA protocol, named ACKA-ID.\\

+\begin{protocol} {Identity Designation for ACKA (\textbf{ACKA-ID})} Before the protocol starts, the $n$ parties set $v_t=0\; \forall t$. \begin{enumerate}[label=\arabic*., ref=\arabic*] \item The $n$ parties perform the Collision Detection protocol (Protocol~\ref{prot:Collision}), where party $t$ inputs 1 if they want to be the sender or 0 otherwise.
 If the Collision Detection outputs 0 or 2 then the ACKA protocol aborts for all the $n$ parties.
 Else, they proceed with the next steps. \item If the protocol does not abort in step~\ref{ID:step1}, then there is a single sender, whom we identify as Alice, except for a small probability. \item For every party $t \in \{1,\dots,n\}$, do the following. \begin{enumerate} \item The $n$ parties perform the Parity protocol for $|F(\vec{d}_t)|$ times with the following inputs.
 If $t \neq A$, Alice uses $F(\vec{d}_t)$, party $t$ uses a random bitstring $\vec{r}_t$ and the other parties input $\vec{0}$.
 If $t=A$, then Alice uses $F(\vec{0}) \oplus \vec{r}$, where $\vec{r}$ is a random bitstring, and the other parties input $\vec{0}$.
 Let $\vec{o}$ be the output of the Parity protocols. \item Party $t$ computes $G(\vec{r}_t\oplus \vec{o})$.
-If $G$ returns $\perp$, party $t$ sets $v_t=1$, otherwise party $t$ recovers their identity as assigned by Alice (and eventually the identity of the other participants if they are a receiver).
+If $G$ returns $\top$, party $t$ sets $v_t=1$, otherwise party $t$ recovers their identity as assigned by Alice (and eventually the identity of the other participants if they are a receiver).
 If $t=A$, then Alice computes $G(\vec{r}\oplus \vec{o})$.
-If $G$ returns $\perp$, Alice sets $v_t=1$. \end{enumerate} \item The $n$ parties perform the Veto protocol (Protocol~\ref{prot:Veto}) with inputs $v_t$.
+If $G$ returns $\top$, Alice sets $v_t=1$. \end{enumerate} \item The $n$ parties perform the Veto protocol (Protocol~\ref{prot:Veto}) with inputs $v_t$.
 If the Veto outputs 1, the ACKA protocol aborts for all the $n$ parties. \end{enumerate} \end{protocol} The total number of bipartite channel uses required by the ACKA-ID protocol is: $n^2(n-1)(3 r_V \,+ |F(\vec{d}_t)|)$, where $|F(\vec{d}_t)|$ is given by \eqref{F(d)-length}.

 Recall that, differently from ACKA, in a fully-ACKA protocol Alice only needs to communicate to each party whether they are a Bob or a non-participant.
 Thus, we present the fully-ACKA-ID protocol, where we denote $d_t$ the bit that Alice sends to every other party $t$ to communicate their identity.
 In particular, $d_t=1$ ($d_t=0$) means that party $t$ is a receiver (non-participant).
 In order to detect bit-flips in the transmission of $d_t$, Alice encodes $d_t$ with an AMD code \cite{Broadbent2007,AMD} $(F,G)$ which satisfies the statement of Lemma~\ref{lmm:AMD} and is such that: